KIHestad/Ctrl-MC/README.md

-# ArduMcController
+# ArduMcController - Arduino Motorcycle Controller Software

-Arduino Motorcycle Controller Unit Software
+This project is created by KI Hestad: https://youtube.com/kihestad

-Project is initiated by KI Hestad: https://youtube.com/kihestad If you want to contribute, please PM me on [Instagram]https://www.instagram.com/k.i.hestad/
+Do you want to contribute?
+Please PM me on [Instagram](https://www.instagram.com/k.i.hestad/)

-Is this project of any interest, or you just want to support me, please subscribe to my [YouTube channel]https://youtube.com/kihestad
+Do you want to support this project?
+It's easy, just subscribe to my [YouTube channel](https://youtube.com/kihestad)

-## Project Descrtiption
+## Project Description

 This is a project in early stages, the idea is to: